 - 3D visualization of a scenario (in real time or playback) using FLASH

-FAST also includes the following features (which require an export license to be delivered internationally):
+Optional plug-ins are available for FAST that include the features listed below.
+These plug-ins require an export license to be delivered internationally.

 - Bi-directional communication with tactical systems using the JREAP C (MIL-STD 3011-C) interface